Is Christmas 2020 Cancelled?

 - Where is the gathering?
 Is it in a city with a lot of COVID-19 cases?

 - Are any of the people I’m inviting high risk for coronavirus?

 - Is this dinner indoors or outdoors?

 - Is there enough space for social distancing?

-If you are planning to host a Thanksgiving dinner with family members and friends, it’s best for you and those coming to quarantine for 14 days, if possible.
+If you are planning to host a Christmas dinner with family members and friends, it’s best for you and those coming to quarantine for 14 days, if possible.
 You should also encourage those who are not feeling well to stay home, even if it’s something minor.
 With the cold, flu, and COVID-19 going around this winter, you should always be more cautious and stay home if feeling sick.

 You will also want to carefully consider the number of people you are inviting so you can be mindful of seating arrangements in order for everyone to have enough individualized space to social distance.
 It may be a good idea to have an area outside for people to socialize.